lingua-libre/LinguaRecorder/README.md

 #### connectAudioNode(node)
 Add an extra AudioNode

-This can be used to draw a live visualisation of the sound, or to perform some live editing tasks on the stream before it is recorded.
+This can be used to draw a live visualization of the sound, or to perform some live editing tasks on the stream before it is recorded.
 See https://developer.mozilla.org/fr/docs/Web/API/AudioNode

 Note that it can produce a little interrupt in the record if you are in listening or recording state.